Erasmus +

 Duration of funding

-Mobilities outside Europe are financed for a maximum of 3 months (internship and studies).
+Mobilities outside Europe are financed for a maximum of 2 months.

 Staff mobility